Contents of this chapter

 Analytics in manufacturing were championed at O’Reilly’s Solid conferences in 2014 and 2015.
 Demos ranged from enhanced CAD tools to augmented reality.
 Keynoters laid out glowing visions of the future of manufacturing.
 I interviewed people from different continents about their innovative approaches to product development.

 The venue was a major part of the fun: an old set of industrial buildings (actually a converted military base) called Fort Mason, near the Marina on the north side of San Francisco.
-The city had converted these buildings into a viable conference space, and the sense of connection to a blue-collar past added a sense of reverence to attendance.
+The city had refashioned these buildings into a viable conference space, and the sense of connection to a blue-collar past added a sense of reverence to attendance.

 Manufacturing is considered a “vertical” in business jargon.
 It’s hard for publishers to make money on verticals.
-A conference on data in general, or a book on networks in general, will generally bring in more revenue than one focused on data in manufacturing or networks manufacturing.
+A conference on data in general, or a book on networks in general, will generally bring in more revenue than one focused on data in manufacturing or networks in manufacturing.
 After two years, Solid was discontinued.

 But along the way, I got a cool gig for a few months.
 Somebody in marketing contacted me in March 2015 to say O’Reilly had promised an article to a web site run by the International Manufacturing Technology Show.
 The deadline was alarming—they wanted me to submit four or five hundred words in about 48 hours.
 Moreover, our marketing person could not provide any of the answers to the questions that a writer needs to ask, such as who the audience was or what IMTS was looking for.
 I had never heard of them, but I thought up a creative idea about the four criteria for judging the value of data (integrity, timeliness, and so forth) and delivered a pretty decent piece.
 Although I didn’t get any feedback from O’Reilly or IMTS, they gave me the impression that they were satisfied.
 I did not judge the marketing person for the slipshod manner in which I had been approached.
 Not knowing the background, I ignored the signals of a poorly managed project.